irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 =============================================
  L2 data used for generating L3 EFIELD,SCPOT
 =============================================
-L3 EFIELD+SCPOT is derived from SOLO_L2_RPW-LFR-SURV-CWF-E only, but only when its quality is deemed good enough using setting PROCESSING.L2_TO_L3.ZV_QUALITY_FLAG_MIN (=2 as of 2025-02-19).
+L3 DENSITY+EFIELD+SCPOT is derived from SOLO_L2_RPW-LFR-SURV-CWF-E alone, but
+only when its quality is deemed good enough using setting PROCESSING.L2_TO_L3.ZV_QUALITY_FLAG_MIN (=2 as of 2025-02-19).

 Condition                                  | Action taken when condition applies
 --------------------------------------------------------------------------------
-L2 LFR CWF QUALITY_FLAG is either          | L3 EFIELD+SCPOT:
+L2 LFR CWF QUALITY_FLAG is either          | L3 DENSITY+EFIELD+SCPOT:
->= PROCESSING.L2_TO_L3.ZV_QUALITY_FLAG_MIN |     EFIELD+SCPOT values are set to
+>= PROCESSING.L2_TO_L3.ZV_QUALITY_FLAG_MIN |     DENSITY+EFIELD+SCPOT values are
-or fill value (!)                          |     fill values.
+or fill value (!)                          |     set to fill values.

-NOTE: This rule does not apply to DENSITY.
+NOTE: Historically, this rule did not apply to DENSITY, but it does since BICAS 8.5.0.

 =============================================================